Laptop showing Mendola website

 Goals + Ojectives

-At Art+Logic, we often hear that an application would “revolutionize” an industry, and, many times, that’s hyperbole.
+At Art+Logic, we often hear that an app would “revolutionize” an industry, and, many times, that’s hyperbole.
 In this case, however, this project would actually do just that.

 Leaking equipment, such as valves, pumps, and connectors, are a large source of emissions of volatile organic compounds (VOCs) and volatile hazardous air pollutants (VHAPs)